priyamac/stock-analysis/README.md

 ## Purpose

-The aim of this paper is to determine the total daily volumne, and return, for 12 green energy companies, for 2017 and 2018, alongside comparing the execution times of the orignal and the refractored VBA script.
-This paper aims to determine whether refractoring code allows the VBA script to run faster.
+The aim of this paper is to determine the total daily volumne, and return, for 12 green energy companies, for 2017 and 2018, alongside comparing the execution times of the orignal and the refactored VBA script.
+This paper aims to determine whether refactoring code allows the VBA script to run faster.

 ---